Cournil Logo

 Cournil: Brand overview

-In the 50s of the last century in France, the Cournil company appeared – a manufacturer of off-road vehicles founded by the pioneering engineer Bernard Cournil.
+In the 1950s of the last century, the Cournil company appeared in France.
+It was a manufacturer of off-road vehicles founded by the pioneering engineer Bernard Cournil.
 He began by modifying existing vehicles into rugged and adaptable trucks suitable for the demanding conditions of farms and work sites.

 In the latter part of that decade, Cournil expanded his vision and began manufacturing his line of all-terrain vehicles in Orillac, France.
-These vehicles, produced under the Cournil brand name, had four-wheel drive and were available in a variety of configurations, such as pickup trucks.
-They were designed for a variety of applications, from agricultural and military to recreational.
+These vehicles, produced under the Cournil brand name, had four-wheel drive and were available in various configurations, such as pickup trucks.
+They were designed for various applications, from agricultural and military to recreational.

-Bernard Curnil’s retirement from the business in the 1960s did not mean the end of the company.
-Instead, manufacturing licenses were granted to other firms in France and Portugal, ensuring that the Cournil legacy continued.
-In the decades that followed, several Cournil models were developed that retained the distinctive rugged and individual design traits that defined the brand.
+Bernard Curnil’s retirement from the business in the 1960s did not mean the company’s end.
+Instead, manufacturing licenses were granted to other firms in France and Portugal, ensuring the Cournil legacy continued.
+In the following decades, several Cournil models retained the distinctive rugged and individual design traits that defined the brand.

 The journey of Cournil cars continued until 1989, when Auverland, the last licensee, decided to discontinue production.
-This ended more than three decades of Cournil’s existence in the automotive industry.
-During its heyday, the company could produce hundreds of these unique trucks every year, supplying markets in Europe, Africa, and other regions.
+This ended over three decades of Cournil’s existence in the automotive industry.
+During its heyday, the company could produce hundreds of these unique trucks annually, supplying markets in Europe, Africa, and other regions.

 Despite the discontinuation of Cournil trucks, their influence and appeal have not waned.
 Even decades after the last vehicle rolled off the assembly line, enthusiasts and off-road enthusiasts revere the Cournil as a symbol of customizability and excellence.
-These iconic SUVs continue to inspire loyal fans, reflecting the unwavering vision and innovation of their creator.
+These iconic SUVs inspire loyal fans, reflecting their creator’s unwavering vision and innovation.

 Meaning and History